13 Successful Gym Entrepreneurs Who Are Killing It

 - Growth Momentum

-Today, with over 60 million Americans owning a health club or gym membership – a number steadily rising since the fitness boom in 2012, one may not realize that just about half of that number have memberships at niche facilities and boutique gyms that offer specific training such as:
+Today, with over 60 million Americans owning a health club or gym membership – a number steadily rising since the fitness boom in recent years, one may not realize that just about half of that number have memberships at niche facilities and boutique gyms that offer specific training such as:

 - Circuit Training